 In other words, one of the key issues of the practice of archiving for me is how can we help protect those who contribute to archives, thus protecting the archive itself?

-Senior Lecturer, PhD in Education Sciences
+Senior Lecturer in Interaction Design, PhD in Education Sciences

 I am an Art Historian and one of the Postdoc researchers for the Living Archives Research Project.